approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 </div>
 ```

-The only changes required are in the `HTML` markup for the `button` tag, where was added the:
+The additions can be summarised as follows:

-* `g-recaptcha` css class to the `class` attribute
+* The `g-recaptcha` css class is required so that the Google reCAPTCHA SDK can identify the target element
-* `data-sitekey` attribute to allow the Google reCAPTCHA script to identify the website
+* The `data-sitekey` attribute is used to identify the site subscription to the Google reCAPTCHA servers
-* `data-callback` attribute to let Google reCAPTACHA script know what function to use as the callback to return the reCAPTCHA token.
+* The `data-callback` attribute registers the callback function to receive the Google reCAPTACHA token
-* `data-action` attribute to bind the click on the button to be handled by the Google reCAPTCHA script.
+* The `data-action` attribute registers the action identifier with the Google reCAPTACHA token which can be verified once the token is checked by the API or Approov backend

 Now that we have made the Google reCAPTCHA script as the one handling the click events in the `HELLO` and `SHAPE` buttons we need to remove their current listeners for the `click` event in `app.js`.
 We also named the `fetchHello()` and `fetchShape()` as the callbacks to receive the reCAPTCHA token, therefore we will need to update them in `app.js` to handle the new parameter.
 The next section will show how to do it.

 #### Javascript changes to implement Approov with reCAPTCHA

-If you have any doubt during the next steps you can always refer to the `shapes-app/approov-recaptcha-protected/assets/js/app.js` file to compare it with your own changes on the file `shapes-app/unprotected/assets/js/app.js`.
+If you have any doubt during the next steps you can always refer to the `shapes-app/approov-recaptcha-protected/assets/js/app.js` file to compare it with your own changes to the file `shapes-app/unprotected/assets/js/app.js`.

 You can easily compare the changes you need to make with this command:

 ```text
 git diff --no-index shapes-app/unprotected/assets/js/app.js shapes-app/approov-recaptcha-protected/assets/js/app.js
 ```

+As we can see the necessary Javascript code to implement Approov in a web app app is simple and short.

+Let's start to implement Google reCAPTCHA V3 with Approov in the Shapes unprotected app...

 Modify the file `shapes-app/unprotected/assets/js/app.js` to remove from the `load` event listener the `HELLO` and `SAHPE` buttons click handlers: